Sanderoost/IoTBitAndBrush/README.md

 ```
 Open up the serial monitor and check if it says "HTTP OK".
 If so, the arduino device has made a succesful call to the api and will begin displaying data in the serial monitor.
-All the monitor should show is number from 1-32 and after that a random number from 1-5.
+All the monitor should show is array numbers from 1-32 and after that a random number from 1-5.
 If the leds are plugged in the right way they should also be showing colors now.

 The setup is finished and the device should now be working properly!

-Note: If the serial monitor is not displaying any data or the light are not working properly then it could be there is a server issue from ngrok(They update the servers a lot)
+Note: If the serial monitor is not displaying any data or the light are not working properly then it could be there is a server issue with ngrok(They update the servers a lot)

 **Array changes**
 At the moment the array represents which color the led light will show and the number is written in the arduino code.